eyss1234/ff-challenge/README.md

 Inputs:
 - `rent_amount`: Input rent amount in pounds (integer)
 - `rent_period`: Month or week (string)
 - `organisation_unit_config`: branch instance of organisation unit (currently set to false.
-See Next steps)
+See next steps for future changes)

 Rules:
 - Amount is stored in pence
 - VAT is 20%
+- Membership fee is one week of rent + VAT
 - Minimum membership fee is £120 + VAT
 - Mininum rent amount is £25/week or £110/month
-- Maximum rent amount is £2000/week or £8660
+- Maximum rent amount is £2000/week or £8660/month

 ## Testing